 Raja joined Watsi on December 23rd, 2014.
-Four years ago, Raja became the 1709th member to automatically support a new Watsi patient every month.
-Since then, 4,243 more people have become monthly donors!
-Raja's most recent donation supported Thean, a future teacher from Cambodia, to fund ear surgery to restore her hearing.
+Seven years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raja's most recent donation supported Negash, a 5-year-old boy from Ethiopia, to fund hypospadias repair.